-Procera AVH is memory supplement that you may have seen advertised on TV.
+Procera AVH is a memory supplement that you may have seen advertised on TV.
 It contains distinctly different ingredients than Nootrobrain.
 I'm not aware of any head-to-head comparison studies between NootroBrain and Procera AVH.

-Here is my review of Procera AVH for those who want to know more about it.
+See the review of Procera AVH for those who want to know more about it.

 How To Return NooTroBrain

-The product website says Nootrobrain comes with a 100% money back guarantee.
+The product website says Nootrobrain comes with a 100% money-back guarantee.
 This guarantee looks like it lasts for 6 months after buying the product.
 That's actually a great guarantee!
 The website lists this return address: